|1. PolyU-SPEED Award - Top-up Degree Programmes|

 |7||How much is the application fee and how can I settle it?|

 The application fee is HK$150.
 The fee can be settled through online banking, Automated Teller Machine (ATM), by Octopus at PolyU SPEED offices or direct deposit at the bank to the specified bank account.

 |8||How can I submit the application form?|

-For Northumbria University's programmes, you can submit your application through one of the following channels:
+You can submit your application through one of the following channels: